dacaher/pixijs-ts-boilerplate/README.md

 Note: Starting from v2 non-dev dependencies are kept inside the src/scripts/vendor folder (impl) and src/types (definitions).
 This means that those deps will have to be manually managed.
 Some companies do not want to heavily rely on npm repos.
+Migrating back to npm dependencies should be fairly simple.

 ### Included PixiJS plugins
 - pixi-layers (former [pixi-display](https://github.com/pixijs/pixi-display) : 8c14aa9a8c842c028e97e353eb5eb7d4663ebee1)